Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-task.md

 ![Select Tables 2 Image]({{ "/images/synapse/select-tables-2.png" | prepend: base }}){: .center-image }

 Enter `%` where it says **Table:** and press the `Search` button.
-This will retrieve a list of all the tables in the _synapse_ schema.
+This will retrieve a list of all the tables in the _testdrive_ schema.

 > Note: entering `%` is not strictly required.
 By default, Qlik Replicate will search for all tables (`%`) if you do not limit the search.